BSc Specialization Application: Introduction

 Who is eligible to apply for a BSc specialization?

-BSc students in 2nd or 3rd year class standing without a specialization and eligible, are required, to apply for a specialization through this coordinated process.
+BSc students in 2nd or 3rd-year class standing without a specialization are required to apply for a specialization through the coordinated process.
 Students eligible to apply are notified by email in advance of the opening of the application.
-Please be sure to check the email you use for official UBC communication to be informed about the BSc specialization admission process.
+Please be sure to check the email you use for official UBC communication to be informed about what actions you need to take.

 When do I apply?